6b6576696e/class-checker/README.md

 ## Usage

-The following explanation will demonstrate ONLY the ability of the bot to check for course availability.
+The following explanation will demonstrate ONLY the program's ability to check for course availability.

 `courses.txt` will contain the desired course code(s) in the following format.
 Each line will represent a different course followed by co-courses.
 ```